 Evaluate the impacts to transmission system congestion management associated with the dispatch and settlement of ADERs at a zonal level.

 Identify potential Pilot Project enhancements and study the need for and benefit of transitioning distribution-level aggregations to different levels of more granular dispatch and settlement and evaluate more complex use-cases and business models.

+Identify any barriers to ADERs providing all ancillary services, and develop a plan to remove those identified barriers

 As in Phase 1 of this Pilot Project, Phase 2 is intended to provide a means for Premises with any combination of generation, energy storage technologies, or controllable load with the capability of 1 MW or less to participate in the ERCOT wholesale markets.
 This Pilot Project is not intended to investigate or propose changes to existing participation models, such as those for Distributed Generation Resources (DGRs), Distributed Energy Storage Resources (DESRs), Aggregate Load Resources (ALRs), or Settlement Only Distributed Generators (SODGs) greater than 1 MW.
 Aggregations of multiple Premises that include only Load may already participate as ALRs and are not eligible to participate in this Pilot .
 Under Phase 2 of the Pilot Project: